arpxspace/jarvis/README.md

 https://github.com/user-attachments/assets/75e45e8e-09d0-47c2-9322-d0cb85836161

 Need to work on the flickering issue.
+Unfortunately the markdown renderer `glow` does not support input streaming into the stdin. so had to find a hack which causes this flickering issue.